cockroachlabs/cockroachdb-runbook-template/system-overview/clock-management.md

 Linux configuration guidance in this section applies to CockroachDB guest VMs and hardware servers running CockroachDB software.

 A NTP server is a computer system that acts as a reliable source of time to synchronize NTP clients.
-In this article, the term clock "NTP server" is synonymous to "NTP source".
+In this article, the term clock "NTP server" is synonymous with "NTP source".

 Configure the NTP clients on CockroachDB VMs to synchronize against NTP sources that meet the following best practices:

-- Choose geographically local source with the minimum synchronization distance (network roundtrip delay).
+- Choose a geographically local source with the minimum synchronization distance (network roundtrip delay).
 This will improve resiliency by reducing the probability of network disruption to a source.
 For muti-region and multi-cloud topologies it means VMs in each region should synchronize against regional NTP sources, as long as regional sources comply with Cockroach Labs best practices guidance.
 - Only use NTP sources that implement [smearing or slewing of leap second](#time-smoothing-for-leap-second-handling).
 - If memory preserving maintenance is required, configure NTP sources with uninterrupted time.
 - Configure NTP sources with redundancy.
 At least 3 NTP servers is a common IT practice for configuring each NTP client.